Summary ꙳ Objectives

 - 10. Buy sustainably harvested seafood.
 Much of our seafood, though delicious, is not harvested sustainably – either for the individual species itself or for those species that are unlucky enough to be ensnared as “bycatch”.
 Some trawlers destroy extensive seafloor habitat in the process of catching fish; many shrimp farms destroy mangrove forests important as nurseries for wild fish species.
 Learn certified sustainable seafood labels such as the MSC label.

-Energy use - By reducing your energy demand, you reduce carbon dioxide released into the atmosphere, which contributes to global warming, and also reduce the need to disturb habitat for fossil fuel prospecting and extraction.
+Energy use - By reducing your energy demand, you reduce carbon dioxide released into the atmosphere, which contributes to global warming, and also reduce the need to disturb habitats for fossil fuel prospecting and extraction.
 Bonus: you save money!

 - 11. Aim for energy conservation in your home.
 Push your city towards 100% Renewable energy facilities and programs.
 Design your next house to be fully energy-efficient.